Laura-lc/project/README.md

 - NR means Not Rated;

+The 400 rated comment titles are shown in 400RatedCommentTitles.xlsx.

 ### **2.1.2  Inter-rater Agreement (IRA)**

 Next, we scored the agreement score for the rated comment titles manually as follow:

-* If the comment title had the same rating from both raters, we marked it 1.0;
+* The comment title had the same rating from both raters was marked as 1.0;

-* If the comment title had no more than one category difference, we marked it 0.5; For instance, if one rater gave the comment title a score of 3 and the other rater gave 2;
+* The comment title had no more than one category difference was marked as 0.5; For instance, if one rater gave the comment title a score of 3 and the other rater gave 2;

-* Otherwise, we marked it 0.0 (call these the disagreed comment title).
+* Otherwise, marked as 0.0;

 For each pair of raters, the IRA is calculated as the average agreement score over all the shared comment titles.
 We calculated the Inter-rater Agreement (IRA) both including